EddieMaster/bower-angular-min/README.md

 # bower-angular-min
-This is  a package  only for angular-min.js
+This is  a package  for angular-min.js , ngResource.js , uiRouter.js